 In the final result, both term 1 and term 2 would be equally contributing.
-Hence, the 40 marks of theory and 10 marks of internal assessment of term 1 would be added to the 40 marks of theory and 10 marks of internal assessment of term 2 – making up the total 100 marks per subject.
+Hence, the 40 marks for theory and 10 marks for internal assessment of term 1 would be added to the 40 marks for theory and 10 marks for internal assessment of term 2 – making up a total of 100 marks per subject.

 4. How many hours should I study in Class 10?